rantschler/VideoGamePhysics/README.md

 Files:

-boilerplate.py - This is the general template that I use to build the templates for the exercises gameclass.py - This includes a bunch of classes and functions that are designed to help the student.
+boilerplate.py - This is the general template that I use to build the templates for the exercises.

+gameclass.py - This includes a bunch of classes and functions that are designed to help the student.
                This file needs to be included with any of the templates for them to work